charud/depo/README.md

 Depo
 ====

-A shellscript for deploying node.js applications on a remote server using ssh, git and virtualhosts
+A shellscript for deploying node.js applications on a remote server using ssh, git and virtualhosts.
+When doing updates with this script the server copy of the repository will be reset to HEAD.

 On your client(s) (depo.sh)
 --------------------------